 If the Module Reference has an Error Port, then errors are sent there.

-Otherwise, if the containing application has an Error Input Stream, then errors are sent there.
+Otherwise, if the containing module has an Error Input Stream, then errors are sent there.

 Otherwise, error tuples continue up the chain of modules.